michellesyoon/programming-languages-1/other-courses.md

 ## Analysis of Algorithms

 We illustrate the important concept of **non-deterministic algorithms** in various places.
-For example, the operational semantics of lambda-calculus is non-determinstic which opens up the possibility for call-by-value languages (C, Python, Java, ML, ...) and lazy languages (Haskell).
+For example, the operational semantics of lambda-calculus is non-determinstic which opens up the possibility for call-by-value/strict languages (C, Python, Java, ML, ...) and call-by-name/non-strict/lazy languages (Haskell).
 We also discuss that different evaluation strategies can affect the **space and time complexity** of algorithms.

 We use [invariants](https://hackmd.io/@alexhkurz/BkMoUhXvD) to prove the correctness of algorithms.